 Top the first cake layer with about â…“ of the frosting and spread an even layer using a spatula.

 Top it with the second cake layer.
 Frost the cake with the remaining frosting and make a wave pattern using an offset spatula.
-If it seems like it's too much frosting, feel free to remove some and save it for your next chocolaty bake.

 Expert Tips